 - Manuscripts of 1,000 to 3,000 words may be considered “short-short” stories.
 Two short-shorts totaling no more than 4,000 words together will be considered a single submission, and will be critiqued together in a single workshop session.
-If two of your submissions are short-shorts suited for a single session, you may submit a third manuscript.

 - Manuscripts of 7,000 words or less may be submitted for round-robin or individual critique.

 - Manuscripts of 7,001 to 8,000 words may only be submitted for individual critique.

 - To be considered for the short fiction category, a manuscript must be complete within the 8,000-word limit and must stand on its own.
 Excerpts of longer works don’t belong in this category, even if they appear self-contained (such as flashbacks).